In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 Seat, drive and relax.

-I spent the all day in the area and it was the highlight of my vacation.
+I spent the entire day in the area and it was the highlight of my vacation.

 Grand Baie, bars and restaurants